lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/9-Directory Structure.md

-The generated project, now that you have installed dependencies, has the following file structure (files are the items **not** prefixed with "/").
-The **Package.json** file defines the application dependencies and other information.
-It also defines a startup script that will call the application entry point, the JavaScript file **/bin/www**.
+The generated project, now that you have installed dependencies, has the following file structure (files are the items not prefixed with "/").
+The *Package.json* file defines the application dependencies and other information.
+It also defines a startup script that will call the application entry point, the JavaScript file */bin/www*.
 This sets up some of the application error handling and then loads **App.js** to do the rest of the work.
-The app routes are stored in separate modules under the **routes/** directory.
-The templates are stored under the /**views** directory.
+The app routes are stored in separate modules under the *routes/* directory.
+The templates are stored under the */views* directory.

 ```js
 /express-locallibrary-tutorial